hochstrasserio/wirecard/README.md

 ##### Adding Shipping and Billing Information

+[ShippingInformation]: src/Model/Common/ShippingInformation.php
+[BillingInformation]: src/Model/Common/BillingInformation.php

 Some payment types require shipping and billing information.
+The SDK provides [ShippingInformation][] and [BillingInformation][] classes to help you with that.

 ``` php
 <?php